danieltar18/python-essentials/README.md

 ![Last 4 Quarters - INTC Close Price and Moving AVG-s](data/charts/last_4_quarters.png)
 ![XGBRegressor - INTC Close price last 90 day daily prediction](data/charts/last_90_day_prediction.png)

-# Achieved:
+Achieved:
-Using Timeseriessplit to create a forward moving train-test index split, tested on 2000 followin days the results are:
+Using TimeSeriesSplit from scikit-learn, I create a series of forward-moving train-test splits for time series data.
+Each split uses the past data as the training set and tests on the subsequent 2000 days.
+Here are the results:

-MSE: 1.2484
+- **MSE**: 1.2484
-RMSE: 1.1731
+- **RMSE**: 1.1731
-MAE: 0.7197
+- **MAE**: 0.7197
-MAPE: 0.0160 (~1.6%)
+- **MAPE**: 0.0160 (~1.6%)

 ## Getting Started